-One more thing: While researching a different story, I came across an old Vancouver Island Indigenous vocabulary list.
-I was stunned to learn that the tribe's word for spirit was Alis.
-My computer died shortly afterwards, so I was unable to catch the particulars of this list.
+One more thing: While researching a different story, I came across an old Vancouver Island Indigenous vocabulary list that an old traveller had laid out in the local newspaper for curiosity's sake.
+I was stunned to learn that the indigenous group's word for spirit was Alis.
+My computer died shortly thereafter, so I was unable to capture the particulars of this list.
 If I come across it again, I will update the story.

 Thanks for following along! 🐳 🚂Papertown Conductor